 Take the northbound monorail to the end of the line (Sahara Station).
 To reach the Strip, stroll through the city's newest casino, the hip Sahara Las Vegas.
-Nearby, reaching 1,149 feet above terra firma, is the Stratosphere Tower .
+Nearby, reaching 1,149 feet above terra firma, is The STRAT Hotel, Casino & SkyPod .
 Take the elevator to the observation decks, summon up your best James Cagney impression and shout “Made it, Ma!
 Top of the world!” as you take in the panorama of Vegas and the surrounding desert.
 If you're game for a high-altitude adrenaline rush, try one of the tower-top thrill rides.
-Skip the pricey swag in the Stratosphere gift shop and head back down Las Vegas Boulevard to Bonanza Gift & Souvenir Shops, the mother of all bargain-priced, gloriously tacky souvenir emporiums.
+Skip the pricey swag in The STRAT Hotel's gift shop and head back down Las Vegas Boulevard to Bonanza Gift & Souvenir Shops, the mother of all bargain-priced, gloriously tacky souvenir emporiums.

 Gamble, dine, dance, see a show and gamble some more at your choice of two mid-Strip power players: Caesars Palace and Bellagio .
 Amid Caesars' marvelously cheesy faux Roman statuary and columns you'll find the sleek and chic Sushi Roku , serving Japanese dishes including sushi and sashimi.
 Catch resident headliner Usher in the 4,296-seat Colosseum; or the ribald acrobatic spectacle "Absinthe," staged in a circus tent fronting the resort.
 But don't expect to just waltz right in; purchase tickets in advance for all shows.